radareorg/radare2-book/src/analysis/emulation.md

 `     0x00001691  ret                     ; rip=0x0 ; rsp=0x10 -> 0x3e0003
 ```

-Note here `likely` comments, which indicates that ESIL emulation predicted for particular
-conditional jump to happen.
+Note the comments containing `likely`, which indicate conditional jumps likely to be taken by ESIL emulation.

-Apart from the basic ESIL VM setup, you can change the behavior with other options located
+Apart from the basic ESIL VM setup, you can change its behavior with other options located
-in `emu.` and `esil.` configuration namespaces.
+in the `emu.` and `esil.` configuration namespaces.

-For manipulating ESIL working with memory and stack you can use the following options:
+For manipulating ESIL working with memory and the stack, you may use the following options:

-- `esil.stack` to enable or disable temporary stack for `asm.emu` mode
+- `esil.stack` to enable or disable a temporary stack for `asm.emu` mode
-- `esil.stack.addr` to set stack address in ESIL VM (like `aeim` command)
+- `esil.stack.addr` to set stack address in the ESIL VM (like `aeim` command)
-- `esil.stack.size` to set stack size in ESIL VM (like `aeim` command)
+- `esil.stack.size` to set stack size in the ESIL VM (like `aeim` command)
-- `esil.stack.depth` limits the number of PUSH operations into the stack
+- `esil.stack.depth` limits the number of elements that can be pushed onto the esilstack
-- `esil.romem` specifies read-only access to the ESIL memory
+- `esil.romem` sets memory as read-only for ESIL
-- `esil.fillstack` and `esil.stack.pattern` allows you to use a various pattern for filling ESIL VM
+- `esil.fillstack` and `esil.stack.pattern` fill the ESIL stack with various patterns when initialized (random, debrujn, sequence, zeros, ...)
-	stack upon initialization
-- `esil.nonull` when set stops ESIL execution upon NULL pointer read or write.
+- `esil.nonull` prevents memory read, memory write at null pointer